Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

 The best way to prepare for a phone interview is by familiarizing yourself with common phone interview questions and thinking about your answers ahead of time.
-Here’s a list of 17 questions you’re highly likely to get asked and some sample answers:
+Here’s a list of 20 questions you’re likely to get asked, along with sample answers:

 1. Tell me about yourself

 A great way to start your response is by providing a brief overview of your professional experience.
-Specifically, you should emphasize experiences that relate to the job you’re interviewing for.
+Specifically, you should discuss your professional goals and emphasize experiences that relate to the job you’re interviewing for.

-When asked this question, many candidates make the mistake of telling their life story, which isn’t what interviewers are looking for.
-Instead, discuss your goals and why you’re interested in the job.
+Many candidates make the mistake of telling their life story, which isn’t what interviewers are looking for.

 How to answer